20 Best Dating App Opening Lines

 7. I went to Ibiza back in '07!
 I loved hanging out at the Blue Marlin.
 What were some of your highlights?

 8. I love Shaun of the Dead too!
 How do you rate the rest of the Cornetto Trilogy?

 And when you finally score that first date, check these 40 Irresistible First Date Ideas.

-By now you should have noticed that all of the sample openers we’ve suggested are questions.
-What’s more, they are question that require more than a “yes” or “no” in the way of an answer.
-That’s because the name of the game is to get someone to open up little and potentially establish a rapport.
-A common complaint harbored by people we spoke to was that opening messages didn’t convey an interest in getting to know the recipient.
-You can prove you’re more evolved than this by asking someone about their life, their passions, their job, and their her interests before inviting them on a date.
-“This kind of conversation is really flattering.” says Em.
-“It’s nice when someone is actually interested in who we are, and not just what we look like.”
+By now you should have noticed that all of the good opening lines we've suggested are questions.
+What's more, they are question that require more than a "yes" or "no" in the way of an answer.
+That's because the name of the game is to get someone to open up little and potentially establish a rapport.
+A common complaint harbored by people we spoke to was that opening messages didn't convey an interest in getting to know the recipient.
+You can prove you're more evolved than this by asking someone about their life, their passions, their job, and their her interests before inviting them on a date.
+"This kind of conversation is really flattering." says Em.
+"It's nice when someone is actually interested in who we are, and not just what we look like."
 Here are three great examples:

 9. What motivates you to get up in the morning?

 10. What subject do you like to talk about for hours on end?

 11. Your ideal life in 5 years time.
 What does it look like?

 Asking questions about a person's life can result in some interesting tidbits of information, factoids you can build on.
 Another tactic for a playful and possibly revealing exchange is is to engage someone by asking hypothetical questions, posing dilemmas or inviting them to play a game.
 And of course, you can always go for these 12 Ways to Spice Up Your Relationship With Your Phone.
 Here are three great ways to engage:

 12. Tell me two truths and a lie about yourself!